vargasa/ESC22/parallelism/cuda.md

 1. Set N=4
 2. Write a kernel that sets each element of the matrix to its linear index (e.g. M[2,3] = 2*N + 3), by making use of two-dimensional grid and blocks.
 (Two-dimensional means using the x and y coordinates).
 3. Copy the result to the host and check that it is correct.
 4. Try with a rectangular matrix 19x67.

 Hint: check the kernel launch parameters.
+Hint: fix the number of threads per block in each dimension and find the number of blocks needed to cover the full matrix.
+Pay attention not to write or read out of the matrix boundaries.

 ### Exercise 4.
 Measuring throughput
 The throughput of a kernel can be defined as the number of bytes read and written by a kernel in the unit of time.